whizsid/whizsid.github.io/blog/posts/fix_mouse_lag_issue.md

 # Fixing the Linux optical mouse lag issue after idle for a while

 Some optical mouses are becoming unresponsive after idle for a while on Linux.
 It caused by the Linux built-in power management configurations.
 Linux power management system will suspend your USB devices if not used for a while.
 So it effecting badly for some devices.
-To fix this issue you have to disable the autosuspend rules for our specific devices.
+To fix this issue you have to disable the autosuspend rules for your specific device.

 ## Disabling autosuspend rule